Model-theoretic properties of nilpotent groups and Lie algebras: Introduction

 The algebraic heart of the paper is contained in Section \ref{sec:freeamalgamation}, where we prove that, for any field $\mathbb{F}$, the class of $c$-nilpotent Lie algebras over $\mathbb{F}$, in a language with predicates for a Lazard series, has the amalgamation property.
 In fact, we prove that such Lie algebras can be freely amalgamated, for a notion of free amalgamation introduced by Baudisch.
 The existence of \emph{strong} amalgams for $c$-nilpotent Lie algebras, in the special case where the field of scalars is $\mathbb{F}_{p}$ for a prime $p > c$, can be deduced, via the Lazard correspondence, from the amalgamation results of Maier \cite{Maierexpp}.
-The existence of \emph{free} amalgams for nilpotent Lie algebras over an arbitrary field was claimed by Baudisch in \cite{Baudisch4}.
-We are very influenced by Baudisch's proposed construction in \cite[Theorem 4.1]{Baudisch4}, but it seems to us that there are major gaps in the argument there, so we opted to give our own account (see the footnotes in Section \ref{sec:freeamalgamation} for a more detailed explanation).
+The existence of \emph{free} amalgams for nilpotent Lie algebras over an arbitrary field was sketched by Baudisch in \cite{Baudisch4}.
+We are very influenced by Baudisch's proposed construction in \cite[Theorem 4.1]{Baudisch4}, but the details provided there do not suffice for our applications, so we opted to give our own account.
 Our construction proceeds in several stages.
-In the first stage, we amalgamate two extensions of codimension 1 over a common ideal, via an inductive argument based on Hall's algorithm \cite{hallbasisMhall} for expressing every element of a free Lie algebra in terms of a certain well-chosen basis.
+In the first stage, we amalgamate two extensions of codimension 1 over a common ideal, presenting the amalgam as a semi-direct product of the ideal and a free nilpotent Lie algebra generated by elements in the complements of the ideal in the respective structures.
 In the next stages, we use this construction itself as a step in an inductive construction of an amalgam, which draws heavily on ideas of Maier from the group case.

 In Section \ref{sec:neostabilityproperties}, we spell out the consequences of the existence of free amalgams for the model-theoretic properties of Fra\"iss\'e limits of nilpotent groups and Lie algebras.
 In this section, we naturally restrict attention to Lie algebras over finite fields, and especially over finite prime fields, which correspond to groups via the Lazard correspondence, since these Fra\"iss\'e limits have $\aleph_{0}$-categorical theories.
 We show that for $c > 2$, Fra\"iss\'e limits of $c$-nilpotent Lie algebras over finite fields have an SOP$_{3}$ and NSOP$_{4}$ theory.
 To show that the theories have SOP$_{3}$, we provide a direct construction of a $3$-nilpotent Lie algebra which witnesses SOP$_{3}$ with respect to quantifier-free formulas.
 On the other hand, to show that these theories are NSOP$_{4}$, we leverage the stationary independence relation coming from free amalgamation, following the strategy of Patel for bowtie-free graphs \cite{patel2006family}, later systematized by Conant in \cite{conant2017axiomatic} and generalized by Mutchnik \cite{mutchnik2022conant}.
 As NSOP$_{4}$ has recently emerged as a class of theories for which there is some hope of a meaningful structure theory, we are optimistic that these Lie algebras (and the associated groups) can serve, alongside the curve-exluding fields of \cite{johnson2023curve}, as illuminating algebraic examples of strictly NSOP$_{4}$ theories, playing a similar role to that played by Lie geometries for simple theories and played by the two-sorted vector spaces equipped with bilinear forms for NSOP$_{1}$ theories.
 We summarize the analogies in the following table: